Lemon Rice

 • Rice: Use long grain white rice for this recipe, like basmati or jasmine.

-• Broth: The rice is cooked in broth to add flavor right form the beginning.
+• Water: The rice is cooked in water, but you can add extra flavor by using broth right from the beginning.
 To keep this side dish vegan use a vegetable stock, but chicken stock will also work well.

 • Lemons: We use both the zest and juice of two lemons for a really bright and zesty flavor.